sarasg89/Work-Day-Scheduler/README.md

 ## Description

-I have created a simple calendar application that allows the user to save events for each hour of the day.
+I have created a simple planner application that allows the user to save events for each hour of the day.

 The current day and time are displayed at the top of the planner.
 The planner has blocks for each hour from 9 to 5 pm (standard business hours).
 The user can view the time blocks for the current day and each block is color-coded to indicate whether it's in the past, present or future.